cwalkerr/ExploreMore/README.md

 ## **Roadmap**
 ### **Current Development**
-- User authentication with Firebase.
+- User authentication with Supabase.
 - Basic itinerary creation and storage.
 - Integration with Google Maps SDK for route visualization.